 Braces are the best treatment option for both children and adults.
 According to the American Association of Orthodontics, one out of five orthodontic patients is over 21.

-Traditional braces are made of brackets that are cemented to the teeth, connected by a wire, and held in place with rubber bands.
-The dentist or orthodontist regularly changes the rubber bands surrounding the wire to help hold the wire in place.
 New wires will gently put pressure on the teeth to move into their correct position.
 The brackets may be metal or tooth-colored.

 Read our clear aligners vs braces comparison to learn which treatment is better for you.

 To get Invisalign, you'll need to meet with a certified Invisalign doctor who will look at your smile and take impressions of your teeth.